tinue/apa102-pi/README.md

 # apa102-pi

-## Updating
-If you are currently using this library, you will have to update your `import` statements and add the previously missing package name.
-For example:
-* Old: `from driver import apa102`
-* New: `from apa102_pi.driver import apa102`

 ## Introduction
 Apa102-pi is a pure Python library to drive APA102 type LED strands.
 It is supposed to work on a Raspberry Pi, and is not tested on any other platform.